TaylorCampbellVacasa/Vacasa-Email-Workflow/README.md

 ### **[heml](https://heml.io/)**
 * Enables simple, semantic code in place of complicated HTML structure
 * Enforced code structure where it matters and full control when you need it
+   * Structural conventions mean that as developers come and go, your emails remain dependable
 * Effortless responsive emails means mobile users get content tailored to their screens
 * Consistent rendering and better accessibility
 * Error reporting on render, fix issues fast
-* Extensible for the future
+* Extensible and customizable